 Stranded Passengers with Comprehensive Travel Insurance

 If you purchased comprehensive travel cover and were affected by the Bali ash cloud you’re in luck.
 This is generally what travel insurance is for - an unforeseen event.
 Travellers will be covered for accommodation, travel and meal expenses provided they purchased their policy prior to the insurer’s published cut-off date.
-The table below outlines the cut-off date for a number of Australian travel insurers:
+The table below outlines the cut-off date for a number of NZ travel insurers: